pacellif/YnS---KK-Analysis/README.md

 In the middle part of the code, the plot functions are defined.

-I implemented a standard function `cprint` to simply draw and save a histogram which plots one of the columns of the dataframe.
+I implemented a standard function `cprint()` to simply draw and save a histogram which plots one of the columns of the dataframe.

 In general, histograms were made using the RooFit package:
-`Histo1D` or `Histo2D` of the RDataFrame class are used as standard methods to print simple histograms, while to perform the fit of a histogram, RDataFrame is pythonized into a RooDataSet through the method `from_numpy`.
+`Histo1D()` or `Histo2D()` of the RDataFrame class are used as standard methods to print simple histograms, while to perform the fit of a histogram, RDataFrame is pythonized with the method `AsNumpy()`, then turned into a RooDataSet through the method `from_numpy()`.

 [//] # insert examples plots